khan4019/angular-interview-questions/README.md

 ## Expert Level

-You are a rockstar in angular. you can teach other. you can lead a team for angular project. you should know the answer to the following questions.
+You are a Rockstar in angular. you can teach other. you can lead a team for angular project. you should know the answer to the following questions.

 ### Performance and Edge case Related Terminology
 1. What is factory Component?